umer37454/Quote-it/README.md

 ## Description

-It is full stack web application that allows users to upload their Quotes to the website with a an additional and necessary option to upload it with trustworthy source along with category.
+It is full stack web application that allows users to upload their Quotes to the website with an additional and necessary option to upload it with trustworthy source along with category.
 A feature is provided to filtered out quotes depending upon the categories.
 Like, Dislikes and False feature can be used in case user wants to like/dislike or mark false to the quotes.
 A disputed mark will appear if the quote have more false count than the combined count of likes and dislikes.
-Errors are also handled if user submits the invalid data or doesn't provide the source url in the proper format along with server failure error.
+Errors are also handled if user submits the invalid data or doesn't provide the source URL in the proper format along with server failure error.

 <br>